Untwisted Gromov-Witten invariants of Riemann-Finsler manifolds: Introduction

 \section{Introduction}

-We will define certain rational number valued deformation invariants for certain complete Riemann-Finsler manifolds, in particular for complete Riemannian metrics with non-positive sectional curvature.
-These invariants can be directly interpreted as a part of certain elliptic Gromov-Witten invariants in an associated lcs manifold, ~\cite{cite_SavelyevEllipticCurvesLcs}.
-However, in the more basic setting here, we can reduce the invariants to counts of closed geodesic strings (equivalence classes of closed unit speed geodesics up to reparametrization $S ^{1}$ action), via Fuller index ~\cite{cite_FullerIndex}.
-And so this self contained more elementary story is developed separately here.
+We will define certain rational number valued deformation invariants for certain complete Riemann-Finsler manifolds, and in particular for all complete Riemannian manifolds with non-positive sectional curvature.
+These invariants can be directly interpreted as the untwisted part of certain elliptic Gromov-Witten invariants in an associated lcs manifold, ~\cite{cite_SavelyevEllipticCurvesLcs}.
+The twist is coming by way of metric isometries.
+In the more basic, untwisted setting here, we reduce the invariants to counts of \textbf{\emph{geodesic strings}} (equivalence classes of closed, unit speed geodesics up to reparametrization $S ^{1}$ action), via the Fuller index ~\cite{cite_FullerIndex}.

+The latter count in modern terms is just an orbifold count of points of virtual dimension 0 Kuranishi spaces, corresponding to spaces of geodesic strings in a fixed free homotopy class.
+But Fuller's construction makes the latter elementary and geometric.

+Indeed, one of the main ideas of this note is that one can make geodesic string counts into a global metric deformation invariant, provided we work with some metric curvature restrictions.
+Studying connections with metric geometry was suggested by Fuller himself in the 1960's.
+We now discuss some applications.

+Recall that a now classical theorem of Preissman ~\cite{cite_PreissmanNegativeCurvatureProducts} implies that there are no non-trivial compact products with negative sectional curvature.
+We give the first generalizations of this to the non-compact case.
+As a basic example: \begin{theorem} There is a complete negative sectional curvature metric $g$ on $M = \Sigma \times T ^{n}$, where $\Sigma$ is a non-compact, possibly infinite type surface, if and only if $\Sigma$ has genus zero. \end{theorem} When the genus is zero, existence of such a $g$ is well known.
+For example, if $\Sigma$ is the infinite cylinder $g$ can be given as the warped product metric.

+If in addition we require that $g$ be finite volume and that $M$ be the interior of a compact manifold with boundary, one might try to prove that case of the theorem by the following strategy.
+Assume such a $g$ exists.
+Use ``doubling'' to get a negatively curved metric on the compact double.
+Apply Preissman's theorem to get a contradiction. \begin{remark} We cannot just double, one needs to do a surgery on ends, glue and deform to a smooth negatively curved metric.
+For example, doubling of cusped hyperbolic surfaces is already complex. \end{remark} If $\Sigma$ is infinite type, for example the standard infinite genus surface, the idea above totally fails.
+Our argument does not use Preissman's theorem, and is inherently based on functional analysis and infinite dimensional Morse theory in particular.